digital-guard/preserv-CM/README.md

 * The communes are subdivided into districts that are headed by district heads (_chefs de district_).

 The urban cadastres are found in the communes.
+[CONFIRM?]

 The jurisdiction that assigns names to streets and the urban numbering system is the commune.
+[CONFIRM?]

 ## Organization of this repository
+[WIP]
 ...

 ## License